-Areas of improvement and recommendations by EEC Actions Taken by the Institution For Official Use ONLY To have better and more strategic uses of IT to support teachers and students in their teaching and learning process, the EEC recommend the following improvements: a) Establishing a strategic educational model or reinforcing what already exists.
+Areas of improvement and recommendations by EEC Actions Taken by the Institution EEC's final recommendations and comments on the HEI's response To have better and more strategic uses of IT to support teachers and students in their teaching and learning process, the EEC recommend the following improvements: a) Establishing a strategic educational model or reinforcing what already exists.
 The IT and support teams should expand their support by offering a more comprehensive proposal that integrates advanced tools and, in particular, interactive resources.
 By doing that, the OUC will enhance a better and more innovative teaching and learning experience.
 The Laboratory of Educational Material and Methodology (LEMM) is the unit at OUC that is responsible for supporting the development of educational programs based on our strategic educational model.
 As presented during the EEC's visit, the Lab offers a number of services including: research and development (e.g., needs detection for a given program, development of AR/VR/Games tools to support learning), design and development of materials and supporting technologies, guidance and support of instructors, and quality assurance (e.g., monitoring the assessment of educational material developed within the OUC).
-Choose level of compliance: b) Developing Institutional Strategy and Position on emerging technologies, namely for Generative Artificial Intelligence (GenAI): The irruption of Generative Artificial Intelligence (GenAI) is an important challenge for Higher Education Institutions nowadays, especially for Open Universities because their interactions and assessments largely depend on text generation.
+Partially Compliance The EEC recommends that the LEMM provides more courses to the teachers.
+E.g., using social media to animate students' work, latest trends in online teaching, etc. b) Developing Institutional Strategy and Position on emerging technologies, namely for Generative Artificial Intelligence (GenAI): The irruption of Generative Artificial Intelligence (GenAI) is an important challenge for Higher Education Institutions nowadays, especially for Open Universities because their interactions and assessments largely depend on text generation.
 To address these challenges, the OUC should create guidelines and resources that promote the ethical and constructive use of GenAI in academic environments.
 Additionally, the OUC should implement training programs designed to enhance GenAI literacy among faculty, students, and administrative staff.
 These initiatives will encourage the integration of GenAI tools to complement traditional learning methods, ensuring a balance between innovation and academic integrity.
 Our institution has been very proactive on this matter, beginning in 2023.
 We have established a Committee on Artificial Intelligence, which has developed an internal policy on Generative AI, as well as guidelines for the use of Generative AI for four target groups - students, faculty, researchers and administrative staff.
 These are available in both Greek and English on the OUC website.
 Additionally, the committee has already sponsored one mandatory training session for all staff and faculty, concerning the ethical use of Generative AI to enhance productivity.
 More targeted sessions will be offered soon.
+Compliance No comments.

+CYPRUS AGENCY OF QUALITY ASSURANCE AND ACCREDITATION IN HIGHER EDUCATION
-Choose level of compliance: Having a diversity of Evaluation and Assessment Methods: Currently, the evaluation system is primarily based on We thank the EEC for the invitation to consider alternative methods for Choose level of compliance:

-CYPRUS AGENCY OF QUALITY ASSURANCE AND ACCREDITATION IN HIGHER EDUCATION final examinations, supported by robust IT tools for student identity verification.
+Having a diversity of Evaluation and Assessment Methods: Currently, the evaluation system is primarily based on final examinations, supported by robust IT tools for student identity verification.
 The EEC recommends introducing alternative assessment formats, such as oral examinations that support the demonstration of students' interactive work, collaborative group assessments, and project-based evaluations.
 Additionally, assessments should be designed to enable students to apply their course knowledge by developing prototypes or practical solutions, which will foster critical thinking and realworld application skills.
 Also, we recommend analyzing the possibility of enforcing the continuous assessment system as formative evaluation to avoid the final exam.
 The EEC is aware that external restrictions exist to implement that proposal, but we invite the OUC to think about it and implement a feasible future proposal based on educational principles and its experience.